 First, you have to know what’s in the box.
 There’s so much!!
 Maybe it feels a bit overwhelming at first but after you use the curriculum for a few months, you get the idea of what’s included each month.

 I feel the most organized when I go through the box and prep it before the month starts.
 This post shows how I prep my materials for the month.
-Especially if using Mother Goose Time is new to you, you’ll want to look through everything and see what it’s all for.
+Especially if using Experience Preschool is new to you, you’ll want to look through everything and see what it’s all for.

 The Supplied Core Tools page is one you’ll want to keep and reference all month long.
 I put it in the front of my binder so it’s handy.
 It shows you where to find each item whether it’s in the Welcome Kit, Member Resources, Teacher Tool Bag or a specific lesson.
 The STEAM stations are noted on the bottom.
 It’s so easy to find what you’re looking for at a glance!